AP Physics C: Mechanics FRQ Room

 Easy

-Determining Spring Constant from Force-Displacement Data
+Determining the Phase Constant from Experimental Data

 Differentiating SHM: Velocity and Acceleration